tweag/haskell-training/material/persistence.md

 ---

-The compiler is signalling us that we are missing a `DBEq` instance on `QuestionnaireId`.
+The compiler is signalling us that we are missing a `DBEq` instance on `QuestionnaireId`, which is needed to compare fields for equality.

 Actually, let's add it to all the `Id`s type we introduced.